 Mind the Gap

 Mind the Gap is a group of volunteers who collect food, blankets, clothing, shoes, bath wipes, phones, bus passes, batteries, small propane tanks, and anything else that will help the homeless in East St. Louis and across the river.
-Donations collected, including those from Our Lords congregants, are distributed every Thursday at 7:00pm by volunteers making 5 different stops to reach all those in need.
-For more information, please contact Rod Orr.
+Donations collected, including those from Our Lords’ congregants, are distributed once a month by volunteers.
+For more information, please contact the church office.

 Maryville Outreach Center

 Our Lord’s has been a supporting congregation of the Maryville Outreach Center since its inception.
 Located at 504 E. Division St., The Maryville Outreach Center houses the Maryville Food Pantry, Grandma’s Attic (resale store), the Resident’s Assistance Program and its very own Blessing Box.
 With donations of time, food, clothing, and financial support Our Lord’s members are an ever present force in this essential ministry.
 The Maryville Outreach Center currently requires an appointment to be made before acquiring services.
 For more information, please contact Carol Orr.

 Walk to End Alzheimers